nadiardgs/line-server-problem/README.md

   1) Clone the repository. (git clone https://github.com/nadiardgs/line-server-problem)
   2) Open the local repository where you cloned it into.
   3) Run the command: bundle install
-  4) Run the command: ./build.sh - It will re-generate an offset file with the indexs that will be used to retrieve each line.
+  4) Run the command: ./build.sh - It will re-generate an offset file with the indexs that will be used to retrieve each line. (*)
   5) Run the command: bin/run.sh data/input.txt - It will start the Rails server, pointing to the input.txt file under the data folder.
 This can be modified as you wish, as long as each line ends with an /n (newline).
   6) Call the API.
 The syntax is http://localhost:3000/lines/{line_number}.
 For example: http://localhost:3000/lines/21

-It's possible to generate files of various sizes.
-For that, follow the instructions available on scripts/generate_file.sh.

 This code should perform moderately well with a 1GB file.
-Re-generating the offset file will take longer and the API calls will likely take a few seconds.
-For 10GB or 100GB files, the performance will decrease significatively, given the impressive size of those files.

-This code should perform well with 100 users.
-With 10000 users, the performance will decrease and requests will likely take more time.
-At 10000 users, the current architecture would be unable to process everything and that would lead to an overload quickly.
+I tested with a 500MB file and it took under 2 seconds to generate the offset for an existing file, with retrieving times at around 0.5 seconds.
+I didn't have time to test bigger files, but that's something that can be done but with those, my best bet is that offset generation time will increase significantly, since said file will be much longer.
+Retrieving times are likely to increase as well.

+I chose Puma because it is thread-based and the default web server for Rails, which is why I assume it should perform moderately well with 100 requests, but that's something I didn't have time to test. (*)
+For 10000 or more, I don't think this simple implementation would be enough to prevent a total crashout.
+That would probably require more advanced features, such as asyncronous tasks.

 I used several documentations for this assignment.
 My first challenge was to structure the build.sh and run.sh files.
 For that, I used websites like:
   * https://www.geeksforgeeks.org/shell-script-to-perform-operations-on-a-file/